TintoEdoardo/small-dataset-machine-learning/README.md

 REQUIREMENTS and NOTES:
-1. Python3 has been used, with the following dependencies: csv.
+1. Python3 has been used, with the following dependencies: csv, matplotlib, sklearn, pandas.

 DEVELOPMENT ENVIRONMENT:
 - Ubuntu 22.04.1 LTS